Drug Rehab Options in Alaska

 For researching purposes, please see the following local Alaska resources:

-Juneau Youth Services provides the following services: Drug & Alcohol Addiction
+Gateway Center for Human Services provides the following services: Drug & Alcohol Addiction, Detox

 110 N. Willow St. Kenai, AK 99611